Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 | Quintuplets (5) | [0,0,0,0,0,1]           | [-0.6, 0.5]      |

-We can learn to map each label to a vector in a way that more similar labels are closer to one another, according to some distance function (e.g., Euclidean distance, Jaccard similarity, dot product, cosine similarity, and so on).

 {{< figure src="https://www.dropbox.com/scl/fi/5xi8v3omgam3126dr0ahi/Screenshot-2024-04-21-at-2.58.25-PM.png?rlkey=zt24ehipliz2c1f2o8pol4zax&st=911v312w&raw=1" width="1000">}}

-This type of learning is called ["metric learning"](https://paperswithcode.com/task/metric-learning#:~:text=The%20goal%20of%20Metric%20Learning,been%20developed%20for%20Metric%20Learning.).
-When using embeddings as features in a deep neural net, we can start with random initial values and update them via backpropagation just like we would any other parameters in the neural net.
-Alternatively, we can use [contrastive representation learning](https://lilianweng.github.io/posts/2021-05-31-contrastive/) to learn user and item embeddings, for example, and input learned embeddings into another neural net.
-The former ensures embeddings for optimal for the task at hand, whereas the latter greatly boosts training efficiency and is the choice of most companies.
+The million-dollar question is, how do we learn the "proper" lower-dimensional representation of a class or an entity in the embedding space?
+This is the exact type of problems that ["metric learning"](https://paperswithcode.com/task/metric-learning#:~:text=The%20goal%20of%20Metric%20Learning,been%20developed%20for%20Metric%20Learning.) tries to solve.
+Typically, we need to mine the raw training data (e.g., search or feed logs) to construct positive/negative pairs or triplets, initialize with each entity's embedding with random values, and gradually pull similar entities (e.g., a user and an item on which they converted) closer and push dissimilar entities apart (e.g., a user and an unengaged item) using some contrastive objective (e.g., contrastive loss, triplet loss, Noise Contrastive Estimation, etc.).
+You can read Lilian Weng's wonderful [blog post](https://lilianweng.github.io/posts/2021-05-31-contrastive/) for more details.

+With embeddings for entities we care about, we can answer many questions --- e.g.,

+- **First-pass ranking**: For a  user, how do we sift through a vast inventory of products/movies/posts/people/etc. to find items they may show interests in?
+- **Passage retrieval/semantic search**: Given a natural language question, how do we retrieve passages that may contain the answer?

-Say we already have embeddings for entities we care about: Given a query point $q$, how do we find top-$k$ points $u \in \mathcal{X}$ most similar to it, to minimize a distance function $\delta$ calculated on entity embeddings?
-This is the top-$k$ retrieval problem:
+All this boils down to the **top-$k$ retrieval problem**: Given a query point $q$, how do we find top-$k$ document points $u \in \mathcal{X}$ that are most similar to it, so that we can minimize a distance function $\delta$ calculated on entity embeddings?

 $$\mathop{\text{arg min}}\limits^{(k)}_{u \in \mathcal{X}} \delta(q, u).$$

+# Top-$k$ Retrieval Problem

 The startup Pinecone is a lead provider of web-scale commercial top-$k$ retrieval solutions.
 In this blogpost, I review key ideas from the new monograph [*Foundations of Vector Retrieval (2024)*](https://arxiv.org/abs/2401.09350) by Sebastian Bruch, a Principal Scientist at Pinecone.

-# Flavors of Vector Retrieval
+## Flavors of Distance Functions

 Finding top-$k$ points "closest" to the query point first requires a distance function.
 The figure below shows the 3 most popular choices (↓: minimize; ↑: maximize).